Key takeaways

 “TIPS tend to perform best in periods when the interest rate environment is relatively stable but inflation is suddenly moving higher.”

-The primary way TIPS account for inflation is by adjusting the principal value of the securities in line with the inflation rate as reflected in the Consumer Price Index (CPI), which is published by the Bureau of Labor Statistics.
-When the cost-of-living as measured by CPI increases, the principal value of a TIPS security rises to reflect that change.
-If deflation occurs and CPI declines in value, the principal value of TIPS declines as well.
+TIPS bonds account for inflation by adjusting the principal value of the security in line with the inflation rate.
+When the CPI rises, the principal value of a TIPS bond also rises.
+If deflation occurs and the CPI drops, the principal value of TIPS drops, too.

 lLorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.